 once in a while you may get an email about interesting activities going on at radio aporee or

 related sites. further, the site sets two cookies:

 aporee_maps_lang: contains your prefered language settings, en or de for now

-aporee_session: a random string that can be used for auto-filling the email and licence field in the upload form
+aporee_session: a random string that can be used for auto-filling fields in the upload form

 it's fine if you disable cookies, everything will also work without them. that's all. we don't mess around with